shkyler/gmit-mpp-shop/README.md

-# GMIT Multi-paradigm Programming "Shop Assignment"
+# GMIT Multi-Paradigm Programming Shop Assignment
 The purpose of this assignment is to write a shop simulation using a procedural programming style in C, and then to write the same project using an object oriented style in Java.
 A short report is then to be written to compare the 2 paradigms.

 In this repository you will find the C program in the file `c-shop`.
 The code for the program is written in the file `shop.c`.

 The report is available in `G00364753 - P Moore - MPP - Shop Report.pdf`.

-As part of the project we were to provide different orders which may or may no be processible by the shop.
+As part of the project we were to provide different orders which may or may not be processible by the shop.

 I have included 4 order.csv files as follows:
 * order1.csv - the shop should be able to process this order (1 time)